Ho3ein83/snowflake-db-gui/README.md

     "default_theme_mode": "light",
     // Just for development and debug
     "render_logs": true,
-    // Token expiration in seconds, set it to 0 for no expiration (no recommended)
+    // Token expiration in seconds, set it to 0 for no expiration (not recommended)
     // Note: The expiration is only in your browser and after the token expired you can use it again the next time
     // you want to log in.
 Also, if the token gets expired while using the app it won't shut you down and you
     // can still do what you were doing, until you refresh the page and it'll ask you again for access token.